 From shop to shop, chefs incorporate different ingredients into their recipes.
 “To make the noodles elastic, you need to use an ashen powder made from peng cao, a grass that grows on Gansu’s high plains,” explains noodle maker Wang Chen Xiang, as he slaps and stretches dough in an old shop in Shanghai.
 “And the thing that makes the beef stock delicious,” he says with a smile, “is that it’s not made from beef at all.
 The best soups only use the meat of a yak—every good la mian seller knows that.”

-1 bunch of cilantro, washed and chopped (Do this just before serving.)
+- 1 bunch of cilantro, washed and chopped

 1. Cook the noodles in boiling water until tender.
 Drain and set aside.